 Interpretive.
-Relating to comprehension and analysis of written and spoken texts.22
+Relating to comprehension and analysis of written and spoken texts.
+18

 Language demands.
-Specific ways that academic language is used by students to participate in learning through reading, writing, listening, and/or speaking to demonstrate their understanding of the content.
+Specific ways that academic language is used by students and adults to participate in learning through reading, writing, listening, and/or speaking to demonstrate their understanding of the content.

 Learning goal(s).
-Specific statements of intended student attainment of essential concepts, skills, and development.
+Specific statements of intended student attainment of essential concepts and skills.
 The learning goal is the heart of assessment for learning and needs to be made clear at the planning stage if teachers are to find assessment for learning authentic and essential for student success.
+Learning goals may include both content-specific goals as well as English Language Development (ELD) goals.

-LGBTQIA+.
-Refers to lesbian, gay, bisexual, trans, queer/questioning, intersex, asexual, with the plus signifying a desire to be inclusive.
+LGBTQ+.
+Refers to lesbian, gay, bisexual, trans, queer/questioning, with the plus signifying a desire to be inclusive.